-In 2022-2023 the findings from two commissioned reports from the Anne SAR (full report & recommendations available here) were reported to the Learning and Review sub-group and the Board.
-The first of these was an external review of the North Yorkshire supported housing portfolio in response to recommendation 1 from the Anne SAR.

-The aim of the review was to find out how supported housing is arranged in North Yorkshire and to make recommendations as to how this could develop, to obtain the best possible outcomes for people needing support.

-The review generated several recommendations, all of which have been accepted by the NYSAB and shared with relevant partner agencies and teams such as North Yorkshire Council's Prevention and Service Development teams.
+In 2022-2023 the findings from two commissioned reports from the Anne SAR were reported to the Learning and Review sub-group and Safeguarding Adults Board meetings.
+The first of these was an external review of the North Yorkshire Supported Housing portfolio (as per Recommendation 1 from the SAR report).
+The aim of this review was to find out how supported housing is being arranged in North Yorkshire and make recommendations about how this could develop in the future, to obtain the best possible outcomes for people needing support.
+The review generated several recommendations, all of which have been reviewed by NYSAB and shared with North Yorkshire service development.

-The second commissioned review was of the discharge process at North Yorkshire Drug and Alcohol Recovery Service - Horizons.
-This review was in response to recommendation 5 from the Anne SAR.
-The review was undertaken by the Centre of Public Innovation.
-The report made three recommendations, all of which were accepted by the Learning and Review sub-group.
-Assurances have been received from NY Horizons regarding how these recommendations have been embedded into practice.
+The second was a commissioned review of North Yorkshire Drug and Alcohol Recovery Service (Horizons) discharge process (as per Recommendation 5).
+This was completed independently by the Centre of Public Innovation.
+The report made three recommendations, all of which were accepted by the Learning and Review Group and assurances have been received from Horizons regarding how these recommendations are embedded into practice.